rokm/matlab_mexopencv/README.md

 ```Matlab
 mex -setup C++
 ```
-and following its instructions for choosing the correct compiler.
+and follow its instructions for choosing the correct compiler.

+In addition, you will need git and CMake.
+Make sure that the path to CMake executable is in PATH.

 ## Installation